apache/kylin/website/_dev/howto_release.md

 ## Build and upload binary package
 After publish the release, you need generate the binary packages and then put them to the svn release repository;

+* Do `git fetch --all --prune --tags` to sync your local repo with remote.
 * Git checkout the tag for current release;
 * Make a binary package by refering to [this doc](howto_package.html);
 * Sign the generated binary package with gpg, e.g,: